|

 Lester's hilarious version of the stage hit, with Zero Mostel as a slave

-- Hold On (NO STARS) - Don't even bother catching it.
+- Hold On (NO STARS) - Someone wants to name a spaceship for

 - Singing Nun, The *** - Debbie Reynolds shines as a guitar-playing nun